Flood Control Sites (ND): Lake Ashtabula, Homme Lake, Souris River

 Description

-U.S. Army Corps of Engineers staff provide operation and maintenance activities for all three sites.
-The USFWS staffs the Souris River site (Dam 357), and the Corps supports some cyclical and noncyclical maintenance costs.
-Lake Ashtabula staff also provide significant support to readiness (emergency) response activities in local river basins.
-Lake Ashtabula provides backup water supply for communities on the Sheyenne and Red rivers.
+Corps staff provides operation and maintenance activities for all three sites.
+The USFWS staffs the Souris River sites and the Corps supports some cyclical and noncyclical maintenance costs.
+Lake Ashtabula staff also provides significant support to readiness (emergency) response activities in local river basins.
+Lake Ashtabula provides backup water supply for communities on the Sheyenne and Red Rivers.
 Since their construction, the reservoirs have prevented flood damages as shown below:

 Homme Lake $2,534,000